- Pedro Neves Marques (b. 1984, Portugal) is an artist, filmmaker and writer.

-YWY, Visions is both the title of Neves Marques’ and Guajajara’s exhibition at 1646, and the title of the film that will be presented at a later stage in Madrid, at the esteemed CA2M (Centro de Arte Dos de Mayo) in an exhibition curated by Rosa Lleó.
+YWY, Visions is the title of Neves Marques’ and Guajajara’s film, the exhibition at 1646 that was shown at the end of 2020, and the exhibition at the esteemed CA2M (Centro de Arte Dos de Mayo) curated by Rosa Lleó, shown from May to July 2021.
 The film is an exciting partnership between CA2M, “la Caixa” Foundation and 1646.
+Here you find information about the project and images from the exhibition at 1646.
 For the show in The Hague, Lléo and 1646 have closely worked together to curate the exhibition.

 In previous films Neves Marques created a character, an android played by the indigenous actress and activist Zahy Guajajara, who named her ywy, a term that means ‘land’ or ‘territory’ in her indigenous Tupi-Guarani language.
 Inhabiting a futuristic, yet eerily familiar Brazil taken over by monocultures, mining, and other extraction industries, YWY became a way to complicate expected roles and imaginaries about indigeneity, gender, technology, environmentalism, and science fiction in the region.